cashubtc/nuts/tests/pol-tests.md

 # Proof of Liabilities (PoL) Test Vectors

-This document provides test vectors for verifying implementations of the Proof of Liabilities (PoL) specification (NUT-XX), including Merkle Mountain Range with Sums (sum-MMR) computations, right-to-left peak bagging, and epoch manifest BIP-340 Schnorr signing.
+This document provides test vectors for verifying implementations of the Proof of Liabilities (PoL) specification (NUT-388), including Merkle Mountain Range with Sums (sum-MMR) computations, right-to-left peak bagging, and epoch manifest BIP-340 Schnorr signing.

 ---